Struggling with home organization? Don’t know where to start? Try these simple daily routines for a home that’s calm, clean and under control.

 - Check your clothes for the next day: 2 minutes

-Because you’ve nailed your evening tasks, the morning routine is mainly about getting ready and getting going.
+Because you’ve nailed your evening tasks, the morning routine is primarily about getting ready and getting going.
 However, knocking off a few extras mean that when you get home in the afternoon, you’re walking into calm, not chaos.
-Things like making the bed, shining your sink and basin, and cleaning the counters, are important aspects of this routine, as when you look at the room your eye is drawn to that clean looking space.
+Things like making the bed, shining your sink and basin, and cleaning the counters, are important aspects of this routine, as when you look at the room your eye is drawn to the largest space.
+If that’s clean and tidy, that will shape the overall impression of the room.
 If that’s not enough of a reason, some people suggest that making your bed can actually change your life!

 - Make the bed the minute you get out of it: 2 minutes